 What to Consider With a Trust Fund

-Trust funds can be a great way to protect and pass on wealth, but they are not perfect.
+Trusts can be a great way to protect and pass on wealth, but they are not perfect.
 They almost always require the use of attorneys or other experts, who charge high hourly rates.
-You might not need trust if your finances and end-of-life wishes are relatively straightforward.
+You might not need a trust if your finances and end-of-life wishes are relatively straightforward.
 However, make sure you do have some estate planning arrangements together, such as a will.

 A good estate planning lawyer or financial advisor can help you determine whether a trust is something you need or want.
-They can also help you through the process of creating and funding a trust that clearly and specifically describes where your assets should go upon your death in an incontestable way.
+They can also help you create trust instructions that clearly describe where your assets should go after your death, which may reduce the risk of disputes.
 Finally, they can help you avoid common trust fund mistakes, like picking an unsuitable trustee, neglecting to fund the trust, or making trust instructions too rigid.

 Bottom Line

-Building a strong estate plan is often essential for making sure your family is in good financial shape following your passing.
+Building a strong estate plan can help clarify how your property should be managed and transferred after your death.
 While a trust fund can certainly be one part of your plan, it should also include things like a will, power of attorney, funeral plans and more.
 Take care of arranging these things before it’s too late so you and your family can feel comfortable about the future.

 Estate Planning Tips

-• A trust is just one of a wide range of financial matters you’ll need to deal with later in life.
+- Establishing a trust is just one of a wide range of financial matters you may encounter later in life.
 Working with a financial advisor can help to ensure you’ve covered all your bases and can enjoy your golden years without worry.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: ©iStock/RichLegg, ©iStock/simpson33, ©iStock/kate_sept2004